-The consolidated financial statements include the accounts of the Company and all controlled subsidiaries.
-All significant inter-company transactions and balances have been eliminated.
+The consolidated financial statements include the accounts of the Company and Justice Investors.
+All significant intercompany transactions and balances have been eliminated.

 Investment in Hotel, Net

 The Hotel property and equipment are stated at cost less accumulated depreciation.
 Building improvements are being depreciated on a straight-line basis over their useful lives ranging from 3 to 39 years.
 Furniture, fixtures, and equipment are being depreciated on a straight-line basis over their useful lives ranging from 3 to 7 years.